 What is an intercultural city?

-The city officials publicly advocate respect for diversity and a pluralistic city identity.
+City officials publicly advocate respect for diversity and a pluralistic city identity.
 The city actively combats prejudice and discrimination and ensures equal opportunities for all by adapting its governance structures, institutions and services to the needs of a diverse population, without compromising the principles of human rights, democracy and the rule of law.

 In partnership with business, civil society and public service professionals, the intercultural city develops a range of policies and actions to encourage more mixing and interaction between diverse groups.